Policy No: PD66

 1 Core principles governing access

 The Library is committed to supporting the research work of scholars, students and other members of the public, through providing access to its special collections material.
-Coupled with this is the Library’s responsibility for the security and long-term preservation of the state’s cultural heritage by safeguarding these collections for future generations.
-To minimise the physical handling of these unique and often fragile collection items, and therefore reduce the likelihood of any potential damage, requests to view are mediated and material is viewed in the Special Collections Area or another suitable venue.
+Coupled with this is the Library’s responsibility for the security and long-term preservation of the State’s cultural heritage, and safeguarding these collections for future generations.
+To minimise the physical handling of these often unique and fragile collection items, and therefore reduce the likelihood of any potential damage, requests to view are mediated and material is viewed in the Special Collections Area or another suitable venue.
 Where appropriate, Library readers are expected to have consulted other relevant resources first, including published items (print and online), guides and indexes or surrogates (digitised, online, microform) prior to requesting the original material.

 2 Reader access requirements